-We operate our NGL Logistics business in the states of Michigan, Colorado, Kansas, Texas and Louisiana.
+We operate our NGL Logistics business in the states of Colorado, Kansas, Louisiana, Michigan, and Texas.

 Our NGL pipelines transport NGLs from natural gas processing plants to fractionation facilities, a petrochemical plant and a third party underground NGL storage facility.
-In aggregate, our NGL transportation business has 114 MBbls/d of capacity and, in 2012, had average throughput of approximately 77 MBbls/d.
-Our pipelines provide transportation services to customers on a fee basis.
+Our pipelines provide transportation services to customers primarily on a fee basis.
 Therefore, the results of operations for this business are generally dependent upon the volume of product transported and the level of fees charged to customers.
 The volumes of NGLs transported on our pipelines are dependent on the level of production of NGLs from processing plants connected to our NGL pipelines.
 When natural gas prices are high relative to NGL prices, it is less profitable to recover NGLs from natural gas because of the higher value of natural gas compared to the value of NGLs.
 As a result, we have experienced periods, and will likely experience periods in the future, when higher relative natural gas prices reduce the volume of NGLs produced at plants connected to our NGL pipelines.

-Our NGL fractionation facilities in the Denver-Julesburg Basin, or DJ Basin, in Colorado and our partially owned facilities in Mont Belvieu, Texas, separate NGLs received from processing plants into their individual component parts.
+Our NGL fractionation facilities in the Denver-Julesburg Basin, or DJ Basin, in Colorado, and our partially owned facilities in Mont Belvieu, Texas, separate NGLs received from processing plants into their individual components.
 The fractionation facilities provide services on a fee basis.
 Therefore, the results of operations for this business are generally dependent upon the volume of NGLs fractionated and the level of fees charged to customers.

-Our NGL storage facility, located in Marysville, Michigan with strategic access to Canadian NGLs, has approximately 7 MMBbls of propane and butane storage.
+Our NGL storage facility is located in Marysville, Michigan with strategic access to Canadian NGLs.
 Our facility serves regional refining and petrochemical demand, and helps to balance the seasonality of propane distribution in the midwestern and northeastern United States and in Sarnia, Canada.
 We provide services to customers primarily on a fee basis.
 Therefore, the results of operations for this business are generally dependent upon the volume of product injected, stored and withdrawn, and the level of fees charged to customers.